 1. Minimize the amount of electro-smog to which you’re exposed by turning of wifi routers at night, keeping your phone and laptop as far away from your body as possible, and ditching microwave ovens.

 2. Wear a device like this one by Philip Stein that can optimise the effects of the Schumann Frequency on your body.

 3. Walk barefoot on the ground whenever you can.

 4. Try Biomagnetic Rebalancing therapies like these.

-5. But above all, it’s worth noting that we are connected to this small blue planet in myriad ways we’re only beginning to understand.
+But above all, it’s worth remembering just how connected to this small blue planet you really are, in myriad ways.

 Main image: messagescelestes-archives.ca